Yaw Yeboah: Why Former Ghana International Was Handed Lifetime Ban by MLS

 - Former Ghana international Yaw Yeboah has been handed a lifetime ban by Major League Soccer (MLS)

-- The 28-year-old, along with another player, was found guilty by an independent investigation of engaging in sports fixing
+- The 28-year-old, along with another player, was found guilty of sports fixing by an independent investigation

-- Yeboah’s ban effectively ends his MLS career, shortly after completing a free transfer move to China
+- Yeboah’s ban effectively ends his MLS career, shortly after he completed a free transfer move to China

-An internal investigation revealed that both players “engaged in extensive gambling on soccer, including on their own teams, during the 2024 and 2025 seasons".
+An internal investigation showed that both players had 'engaged in extensive gambling on soccer, including on their own teams, during the 2024 and 2025 seasons'.

 Source: Getty Images

-The league stated that it began investigating after receiving suspicious betting alerts through its partners.
+The American soccer league, in a published statement, explained that it began investigating after receiving suspicious betting alerts through its partners.

 Read also